boynux/boynux.github.com/_posts/2015-05-14-docker-consolidate-logs-logstash.md

 * [Logspout][6]
 * Commercial solutions

-There of more ways too, but I guess they may fall in one of above categories.
-Now let's find out what is pros and cons with every solution.
+There are other methods too, but I guess they may fall into one of the above categories.
+Now let's find out what is pros and cons with each solution.

 #### Mounted volumes

 Obviously it's the easiest and most common!
 If you use Google you'll find out this is one of most recommended ways, as it's also mentioned in a [blog post][8] by Docker themselves.

-How it works, in your app, instead of write log messages to std* you write them into a file.
+How it works, in your app, instead of writing log messages to std* you write them into a file.
 Then you mount a volume when running containers with `-v` to the path in which your application is writing logs.

-Let's imagine, your app is writing logs into `/foo/app.log`.
+Let's imagine, your app writes logs into `/foo/app.log`.
 Docker command may look like this:

     docker run -t -v /var/log/app:/foo my-app-image